silvery lupine

 - Is silvery lupine good for the Colorado Front Range?

-- Yes. silvery lupine is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, silvery lupine is a well-suited perennial for Colorado's Front Range.

 - How big does silvery lupine get?